Timtech4u/simpleisbetterthancomplex.com/_posts/tutorial/2016-11-15-how-to-implement-a-crud-using-ajax-and-json.markdown

 ---

 Using Ajax to create asynchronous request to manipulate Django models is a very common use case.
-It can be used to provide an inline edit in a table, or create a new model instance without going back and forth in the website.
+It can be used to provide an in line edit in a table, or create a new model instance without going back and forth in the website.
-It also bring some challanges, such as keeping the state of the objects consistent.
+It also bring some challenges, such as keeping the state of the objects consistent.

 In case you are not familiar with the term CRUD, it stand for **C**reate **R**ead **U**pdate **D**elete.